soffes/blog/published/2013-06-20-new-homepage/new-homepage.markdown

 ---
-title: New Homepage
-categories: meta web ruby development
+tags:
+- meta
+- web
+- ruby
+- development
 ---

+# New Homepage

 Last night I updated my ~~blog~~ website.
 Now that I'm using [Roon](https://roon.io) for my blog, I wanted to update [soff.es](http://soff.es) to pull in my latest post and show off some of the stuff I'm working on.